Part 3 Preventing Corrosion – Glass Versus Stainless Steel

 In the commercial world, domestic hot water (DHW) appliances are subjected to extremely hostile conditions, with high temperatures, thermal stress and flue gas condensate on the combustion side and oxygen, minerals and chemical attacks leading to potential corrosion on the waterside.
 Given this harsh daily treatment, regular servicing and maintenance are key if business-critical service is to be observed.
 Failure to descale, flush sediment, check anodes or test for corrosion will reduce the operational longevity of any appliance.
 In soft water areas, poor consideration of prevalent conditions and a lack of regular maintenance can reduce an appliance lifespan from years to a matter of months!

-Correctly sizing, obtaining and then regularly servicing the right appliances and ancillaries for your application is critical if a hot water system is to operate safely, efficiently and cost-effectively.
+Correctly sizing, obtaining and then regularly servicing the right appliances and ancillaries for your application is critical if a commercial hot water system is to operate safely, efficiently and cost-effectively.